About these ads

 Handmade Halloween – No Sew Pterodactyl Tutorial

 Last year I posted two Halloween costume tutorials and they were a big hit.
 In fact, they’ve been the biggest hits on this blog for the last month or so.
 But last year, the costumes were easy.
-Emmett was a garden gnome, and Henry was a bat.
-This year, Henry upped the ante – he wants to be a pterodactyl.
+E was a garden gnome, and H was a bat.
+This year, H upped the ante – he wants to be a pterodactyl.

 A pterodactyl.
 Seriously.
 How am I supposed to make that?!
-Henry certainly keeps me on my toes.
+H certainly keeps me on my toes.
 Here’s what we came up with.

 You’ll need: